-In 1888 brother Michael A. Eitelman (born 1855) joined George.
+In 1888 brother Michael A. Eitelman (1855-1943) joined George.
 Geo.
-Eitelman’s Park Shoeing Shop became Eitelman Bros., Blacksmiths.
+Eitelman’s Park Shoeing Shop became “Eitelman Bros., Blacksmiths.”

 By 1899 Michael Eitelman had his own blacksmith shop a block down the street from George’s.

 That dark mass to the left of Edward and Michael is a mound of discarded horseshoes.
 By the time that mound of shoes was sold for scrap, it would obscure the “Eitel” in the “Eitelman & Son” sign, weigh thirty-two tons, and measure twenty feet by eight feet by four feet.

 Father Michael ran the carriage shop; son Edward ran the shoeing shop.
 Edward would later remember that a shoer’s busy season was spring, when the weather warmed and mules that pulled ice wagons were back on the street in those days before refrigeration.
 Horses and mules that worked on cobbled, paved, or bricked streets in the city required shoeing about once a month, Edward said.
-Turn-around time was shoeing was about thirty minutes.
+Turn-around time for shoeing was about thirty minutes.
 The charge for shoeing a horse was one dollar before World War I. The war brought shortages and price hikes, and the charge doubled, Edward remembered.